The homotopy limit problem and the cellular Picard group of Hermitian $K$-theory: The cellular Picard group of Hermitian -theory

 \subsection{The Picard group of 2-complete Hermitian $K$-theory}

 In contrast to stable homotopy theory, where the homotopy groups of $\KU$ and $\KO$ are well-known, the situation for $\KQ$ and $\KGL$ is much more difficult, since even computing $\pi_{\ast,\ast}\KGL$ is equivalent to computing the homotopy invariant algebraic $K$-theory of the base scheme $S$.
-Thus we restrict our attention to studying the 2-completions $\KQ^\wedge_2$ and $\KGL^\wedge_2$ over $\Spec(\C)$.
-Thus, from now on, for notational simplicity, \emph{all spectra are implicitly 2-completed}; that is we write $\KQ$ for $\KQ^\wedge_2$ and $\KGL$ for $\KGL^\wedge_2$.
-Here, by \cite{isa_shk} we have
+Thus, we restrict our attention to studying the 2-completions $\KQ^\wedge_2$ and $\KGL^\wedge_2$ over $\Spec(\C)$.
+From now on, for notational simplicity, \emph{all spectra are implicitly 2-completed}; that is we write $\KQ$ for $\KQ^\wedge_2$ and $\KGL$ for $\KGL^\wedge_2$.
+However, our monoidal product is \emph{not} 2-completed.